uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

     from mtuq.graphics import plot_amplitude_ratios
     plot_amplitude_ratios(dirname, attrs, stations, origins, components=['Z','R','T'])

-As a result, one image like the following will be created for each component
+As a result, one image like the following will be created for each component:

 .. image:: images/20090407201255351_attrs_amplitude_ratios_bw_Z.png
   :width: 400